-Key Key Transportation Policy Issues in 2023-24
+Key Transportation Policy Issues in 2025-26 Page 2

+Sponsored Legislation Page 3

-l.
-Implementation of Environmental Policies Page 4
+I. Implementation of Environmental Policies Page 3

 II.
-Transportation Funding Page 4
+Transportation Funding Page 3

 III.
-Fiscal Reform and Issues Page 5
+Fiscal Reform & Issues Page 4

 IV.
 State Transportation Improvement Program Page 5

-V. Transit Programs Page 6
+V. Transit Programs Page 5

 VI.
-Roads and Highways Page 6
+Rail Programs Page 5

 VII.
-Roles and Responsibilites Page 7
+Roads & Highways Page 6

 VIII.
-Managed Lanes Page 7
+Tolled & Managed Lanes Page 7

 IX.
-Rail Programs Page 8

-X. Goods Movement Page 9
+Goods Movement Page 7

+Х. Active Transportation Page 8

 XI.
-Active Transportation Page 9
+Roles & Responsibilites Page 8

 XII.
-Administration/General Page 10
+Employment Issues Page 8

 XIII.
-Employment Issues Page 10
+Transportation Security & Emergency Preparedness Page 9

 XIV.
-Transportation Security and Emergency Preparedness Page 10
+Administration/General Page 9

 With over three million residents, Orange County is the third most populous county in California and the sixth most populous county in the nation.
 Orange County is one of the most densely populated areas in the country and is served by one of the nation's busiest transit systems.
-In addition, Orange County provides highway and rail corridors that facilitate the increasing level of international trade entering the Southern California ports.
+The Orange County Transportation Authority (OCTA) serves as the primary agency responsible for transportation planning in Orange County.
+OCTA manages a multimodal transportation system, overseeing a range of services including buses, Metrolink commuter rail, paratransit, and freeway improvements, as well as bicycle and pedestrian infrastructure, ensuring diverse mobility options for residents and visitors.

-The 2023-24 State Legislative Platform serves as a framework document to guide the Orange County Transportation Authority's (OCTA) legislative, regulatory, and administrative activities in the coming legislative session.
+The 2025-26 State Legislative Platform serves as a framework document to guide OCTA's legislative, regulatory, and administrative activities in the coming legislative session.
 The Key Policy Issues section offers guidance on the policy issues that will likely be the focus of the upcoming legislative session.
 The later sections present guiding policy statements for other major issue areas that may arise during the session.
 Positions on individual items not directly in this document will be brought to the OCTA Board of Directors for formal action.

-Key Policy Issues in 2023-24
+Key Policy Issues in 2025-26

-A number of significant transportation issues are expected to be discussed in the 2023-24 legislative session.
+A number of significant transportation issues are expected to be discussed in the 2025-26 legislative session.
 OCTA will focus its advocacy efforts on the following principles.